 If the photo doesn’t have any movement, another great way to stabilize your iPhone is using the Image Stabilization mode that you can find in dedicated camera apps such as Camera+.
 To access Stabilizer in Camera+, tap on the gear icon next to the shutter button and select Stabilizer.
 Now the photo will only be taken when the iPhone is steady, which may take a few seconds depending on how shaky your hands are.

 Another obvious way to reduce the camera shake is to use a tripod, but there are clearly some disadvantages to carrying around a tripod with you.
 I use the Manfrotto 190XPROB tripod with Manfrotto 804RC2 tripod head, which provide great stability but are somewhat bulky.
 Smaller tripods have been a disappointment to me, which is why I recommend using a serious tripod that could also support a DSLR.

 That’s me shooting with a tripod

-You’ll also need to attach your iPhone to the tripod using an iPhone tripod mount.
+You’ll also need to attach your phone to the tripod using an iPhone tripod mount.
 While there are many different tripod mounts on the market, nothing beats Glif+ in terms of how securely the phone is attached.
 Glif+ is available for iPhone 4/4S, iPhone 5/5S and iPhone 6s/6s Plus.
 When using a tripod, use the headphone shutter release so that you don’t shake the iPhone when pressing the shutter.

 Problem 3: Motion Blur